sunidhi271/CrackPython/README.md

 # 🐍 CrackPython

-Welcome to **CrackPython** — a curated, concept-wise collection of Python coding questions and answers, designed specifically for interview preparation and hands-on practice.
+Welcome to **CrackPython** — a curated, concept-wise collection of Python coding questions and answers, designed specifically for, brushing up on python, interview preparation and hands-on practice.

 ---